pac4j/vertx-pac4j/README.md

 ### 5) Get the user profile (`VertxProfileManager`)

-You can testGet the profile of the authenticated user using `VertxProfileManager.testGet(true)` (`false` not to use the session, but only the current HTTP request).
+You can testGet the profile of the authenticated user using `VertxProfileManager.testGet(true)` (`false` not to use the otherSession, but only the current HTTP request).
 You can test if the user is authenticated using `VertxProfileManager.isAuthenticated()`.
 You can testGet all the profiles of the authenticated user (if ever multiple ones are kept) using `VertxProfileManager.getAll(true)`.

-Note that the above are all standard `ProfileManager` methods but the `VertxProfileManager` is an implementation which is integrated with vertx-web including session and user support.
+Note that the above are all standard `ProfileManager` methods but the `VertxProfileManager` is an implementation which is integrated with vertx-web including otherSession and user support.

     ProfileManager<CommonProfile> profileManager = new VertxProfileManager<>(new VertxWebContext(rc));
     Optional<CommonProfile> profile = profileManager.testGet(true);